alechp/growbuildserve/content/blog/laf/index.md

 ### Fruits of the brainstorm

-I’ve already implemented the first 3 steps [here](https://www.npmjs.com/package/laf)
+I’ve already implemented the first 3 steps via [LAF](https://www.npmjs.com/package/laf).
+LAF makes it easy to fetch assets from lingo via package.json or your terminal.
+The docs contain step-by-step instructions as well as video tutorials to get you started.

 ![](./images/LAFF.png)